Vehrik/FarOut/Characters/6-Movement.md

     Squeezing must be done as an Action, but it still leaves you with 2 Actions to use for that Round if you Squeezed with your first Action for that Round.

+    If the cover only visually obscurs the Creature

 Pray -